suit-wg/architecture/draft-ietf-suit-architecture.md

   multiple MCUs, then the main MCU may act as a status tracker towards the other MCUs.
 Such deployment is useful when updates have to be synchronized across MCUs.

+  The status tracker may be operated by any suitable stakeholder;
+  typically the Author, Device Operator, or Network Operator.

 * Firmware Consumer: The firmware consumer is the recipient of the firmware image and the manifest.
 It is responsible for parsing